Skip to main content

 "It will make her happy."
 Her voice was monotonous.

 "How will your fasting make her happy?
-You are the last person I expect to give into the social norms Ajabdeh."
-His tone was of rebuke.
+You are the last person I expect to give in to the social norms, Ajabdeh."
+His tone was one of rebuke.
 Ajabdeh shot him a glance.

 "What do you expect me to do?"
-She stood up, asking, her arms folded around her torso.
+She stood up, asking, her arms folded to her chest.
 "Protest?"

 "Yes?"
 Pratap looked obvious.